github/codeql/docs/language/ql-handbook/expressions.rst

 .. index: unique

-- ``unique``: The value of this aggregate depends on how many different values ``<expression>`` can have, within the context of a fixed set of assignments to outside variables.
+- ``unique``: This aggregate depends on the values of ``<expression>`` over all possible assignments to the aggregation variables.
+If there is a unique value of the ``expression`` over the aggregation variables, then the aggregate evaluates to that value.
-  If the value is uniquely determined, then the aggregate gives that value.
-Otherwise, it has no value.
+  Otherwise, the aggregate has no value.

   For example, the following aggregation yields the positive integers ``1``, ``2``, ``3``, ``4``, ``5``.
   For negative integers ``x``, the expressions ``x`` and ``x.abs()`` have different values and hence the